 He returned to the county game as part of the backroom set-up at Derbyshire, before making the short switch to Trent Bridge.

-Under his charge Notts' second string progressed to T20 Finals Day in 2019, with players including Liam Patterson-White, Joey Evison, Sol Budinger and Ben Compton making the transition into the first team setup.
+During a spell as coach of Notts' Second XI, the side progressed to T20 Finals Day in 2019, with players including Liam Patterson-White, Joey Evison, Sol Budinger and Ben Compton making the transition into the first team setup.